Yjune265/Yjune265/README.md

 - 👋 Hi, I’m @Yjune265 , and I'm from Korea😎
-- 👀 I’m interested in pharmacy, biology, and computer science.
+- 👀 I’m interested in pharmacy, biology, organic chemistry, and computer science.
 - 🌱 I’m currently learning how to manage data.
 - 📫 To reach me  : hakyluv7678@gmail.com
 - ⚡ MBTI : ENTP?
 Probably..😅